IQSS/dataverse/doc/release-notes/8739-publisher-during-harvesting.md

 The publisher value of harvested datasets is now attributed to the dataset's distributor instead of its producer.
 This change affects all newly harvested datasets.
-For more information, see #8739
+For more information, see [the guides](https://dataverse-guide--9013.org.readthedocs.build/en/9013/admin/harvestclients.html#harvesting-client-changelog), #8739, and #9013.